BRIKXO/TEcandidates_V4/README.md

 - Containerized using **Podman** (or Docker)
 - Removed **BioPerl** dependency
 - Updated for compatibility with modern versions of Bedtools, Bowtie2, Samtools and Trinity
-- Fixed BAM sorting and indexing during pre-mapping
+- Fixed BAM sorting and indexing during pre‑mapping
 - Automatic correction of read names for Trinity (`/1` and `/2` suffixes)
 - Supports multiple samples without recreating intermediate files
 - Added execution time report
-- Maintains strand-specific candidate selection (`bedtools coverage -s -a`) for higher specificity
+- Maintains strand‑specific candidate selection (`bedtools coverage -s -a`) for higher specificity

 ---